boapeca/QA-sfia2/README.md

 #### Kubernetes

 Kubernetes was the Orchestration Tool used for this project.
 Kubernetes is a super powerful tool that can deploy multiple instances of the same application if needed, is easily scalable and easy to deploy, update and take down with a few commands.
-Kubernetes pulls the images from my Docker Hub in order create the live environment for the project.
+Kubernetes pulls the images from my Docker Hub in order create the required live environment for this project to run.

 ### Author